Prosserman Jewish Community Centre: Centre Camp

+The Camp (The Jack and Pat Kay Centre Camp) located in North York, Toronto, provides outdoor activities for children from 3 to 15 years with a connection to the Jewish community since 1990s.

 Lipa Green Centre for Jewish Community Services

 While not part of the JCC itself, the Lipa Green Centre for Jewish Community Services had a building on the same property as the BJCC.
-When the BJCC was redeveloped, plans called for the Lipa Green Centre, itself having just undergone a major renovation, to be connected by various bridges and atriums to the main JCC complex.
+When the BJCC was redeveloped, plans called for the Lipa Green Centre, which had just undergone a major renovation, to connect various bridges and atriums to the main JCC complex.

 Sherman Campus/Prosserman JCC

-In 2007, the UJA of Greater Toronto announced plans to demolish the BJCC and build a newer, more advanced, and larger complex on the same site.
-The name given to the lot and the all of the proposed buildings therein was the "Sherman Campus".
+In 2007, the UJA of Greater Toronto announced plans to demolish the BJCC and build a newer, more advanced, larger complex on the same site.
+The name given to the lot and all of the proposed buildings therein was the "Sherman Campus".